Service Academy Nominations

 There are five (5) service academies that offer appointments to highly qualified individuals who meet eligibility requirements and are the most competitive in academic performance, physical fitness, medical standards, extracurricular involvement, leadership traits, and aptitude for military service.
 Click on the military service seals below to visit the web sites for each academy to determine their minimum entrance requirements.

 All service academies, other than the United States Coast Guard Academy, require a nomination from a qualified nominating source.
 As your Congressional Representative, I accept nomination applications from residents of the Fifth Congressional District of Missouri who are interested in attending one of the nation's military academies.
 Nominations can be made to the U.S. Air Force Academy, the U.S. Naval Academy, the U.S. Military Academy (West Point), and the U.S. Merchant Marine Academy.
-The honor of attending a service academy comes with an obligation and commitment to serve in the military for a minimum of five years upon graduation.
+The honor of attending a service academy comes with an obligation and commitment to serve in the military upon graduation.

 Applicants must meet the following requirements to be considered for a Congressional nomination: